Need to report a confirmed or suspected case, or have a COVID question? Contact us asap at email@example.com.

-In order to protect against the spread of Coronavirus, LCC is requiring everyone on campus to wear a cloth face covering starting April 15, 2020.
+In order to protect against the spread of Coronavirus, LCC is requiring everyone who is not vaccinated to wear a cloth face covering when working around others.
 Please read through this list of Frequently Asked Questions (FAQs) for more detailed information:

 Yes!
 In fact, we have a very limited supply (primarily for employees), so you are encouraged to make your own cloth face covering when possible.
 Cloth face coverings fashioned from household items or made at home from common materials at low cost using a variety of patterns.
 You don’t even need to sew!
 Employees can submit a receipt for reimbursement of the materials needed to make their mask.
 The CDC has provided tutorials on how to make cloth face coverings.